 In the summer of 1958, barely 6 months before Castro took over control of Cuba from the corrupt dictator Fulgencio Batista, my father, then a teenager in the US Coast Guard, visited Havana with a buddy.
 The two young men were in awe of Havana, and the streets were teeming with energy and life.
 In the 1950’s, Havana had become “America’s Playground”, thanks to organized crime investing millions in modern hotels, casinos, bars, and brothels.
 Batista and his henchmen made personal fortunes during this time from the mob’s investments.
 The party came to an abrupt end on New Year’s Eve, 1958, when Batista’s forces finally surrendered to Castro and his band of revolutionaries.
 Castro was against Cuba being what he referred to as “American’s brothel”, and kicked organized crime out of Cuba shortly afterwards.

-The embargo, called “el bloqueo”, (the blockade) by the Cuban people, creates shortages of many products we take for granted.
+The 60 year US embargo against Cuba, called “el bloqueo”, (the blockade) by the Cuban people, creates shortages of many products we take for granted.
 During my time here I entered many little shops and markets, which are hard to identify with terms we use in the States like “pharmacy”, or “hardware” store, as many of the shelves have so few items on them.
 Many products we take for granted, like tissue paper and snack items, are very rare or simply do not exist here as they are not produced in Cuba, and Cuba cannot import them.
 Not only can Cuba not trade with the largest economy in the world, but the US also penalizes other Latin American countries if they attempt to trade with Cuba.

 To me, this has become a humanitarian issue, as the embargo limits the opportunity for the Cuban people to live their lives at the highest standard of living they can compared to other Caribbean nations.
 The fact that the fate of the Cuban people now seems to swing back and forth with each successive American presidential election goes mostly unnoticed to most Americans.
 Not only are the Cuban people hurt by this out-dated policy, but it is also counter-productive to the American economy, which would benefit greatly from open trade with the most populous island nation in te Caribbean.